Used Car Resources

 Unfortunate as it may be, it is simply in the law of numbers that a certain percentage of new car buyers or recent-model used car buyers will fall on unforeseen hard times and stop making their payments.
 While this is truly a sad situation, the fact is that these vehicles have to be resold and will make another car buyer very happy.

-On two occasions, we've purchased bank repossessed cars with less than 500 miles on them.
-We've also been able to purchase many, many others with less than 5,000 miles.
+On two occasions, we actually purchased bank repossessed cars with less than 500 miles on them.
+We also were able to purchase many, many others with less than 5,000 miles.
 We've also missed out on many more because we were not the successful bidders.
 The point is, they're out there.

 The problem may have been caused by a lost job.
 Perhaps a serious health issue arose.
-Or maybe a Dealership was too aggressive in their selling and never should have gotten a loan for an "at risk" buyer in the first place.
+Or maybe a Dealership was too aggressive in their selling and never should have gotten a loan for a particular "at risk" buyer in the first place.

 It Takes Patience And Good Shopping

-But I don't want to make this sound easier than it is.
+But I don't want to make this sound easier than it is either.
 It takes some "shopping" and it takes some patience to get these good buys.

 The reason for this is that not all repos are made available to the public.
 Those repoed by Dealerships, for example, are simply resold on the lot at normal prices.